-How to Find Deals on Dog Food, Kitty Litter, and All Your Favorite Pet Supplies
+How to Find Deals on All Your Pet Supply Needs

-But owning a pet is incredibly pricey.
-It’s not just the initial costs, like adoption fees and spay/neuter procedures, that put stress on your wallet.
+But owning a pet can be pricey.
+It’s not just the initial costs that put stress on your wallet.
 Ongoing expenses like dog food, kitty litter, toys, and treats mean that you could likely buy a car with the money you spend over your pet’s lifetime.
 According to estimates, owning a large dog could range anywhere from $22,025 to a whopping $82,929 for dog moms and dads who enlist the help of a dog walker.

 Buy Dog Food and Cat Food in Bulk

 The largest bag of pet food will always be the most expensive, but if you want to find great deals on cat food and dog food, pay attention to the per-ounce price.
 If that’s not listed on the bag, calculate it yourself by dividing the price by the number of ounces.
 You can usually save quite a bit of money by buying more at once.
 If you’re worried about keeping it fresh, consider investing in an airtight container to stow the food in rather than keeping it in the bag.

 A lot of pet supplies will be cheaper at websites like Chewy and Amazon, especially if you can find coupon codes.
 You’ll also be able to buy in bulk when there are sales without having to worry about lugging those heavy bags of dog food home from the store.
 But there might be some products that are still cheaper at your local pet store, so check the prices before you decide where to buy.
 Also consider the ease of returns if you’re trying out a new product.